scamlumamontov/bisproj/README.md

 A simple messenger web application built with Angular frontend and Django REST Framework backend.
-The app uses JWT authentication (SimpleJWT) and role-based access (RBA).
+The app uses JWT authentication (SimpleJWT) with interceptor and role-based access (RBA).
 Messages are loaded via regular HTTP requests (no real-time / no WebSockets).

 Features: